Marriage and Family Therapy (MRFM)

 This course directs the student in the formulation of a theological and theoretical framework for counseling to marriage and family based upon reading, course work, and continuing research in the field of family systems.
 The paper length is 40-50 pages.
 The formulation of a theology of marriage and family must consider biblical exegesis, biblical theology, and the history of Christian thought with reference to marriage and family and integrate these with perspectives and insights from systems theorists on these issues.

-MRFM 845 Advanced Family Systems Theory and Practice 3
+MRFM 845 Advanced Family Therapy Practice 3

-MRFM 850 Couples Therapy Theory and Practice 3
+MRFM 850 Advanced Couples Therapy 3

 This course will examine theories, models and processes of couples counseling and assessment.
 Students will develop skills through interactions with practice clients and exploration of case studies.